Chicken Swiss Extraordinaire

 Instructions

-- Place the slices of brad on a cookie sheet and top with the swiss cheese.
-Heat your oven to 200 degrees and when you start cooking your chicken, place the swiss topped bread in the oven.
+- Place the slices of bread on a cookie sheet and top with the Swiss cheese.
+Heat your oven to 200 degrees and when you start cooking your chicken, place the Swiss topped bread in the oven.

-- Take your flour and spread onto a plate and season with the salt, pepper and garlic powder.
-Adjust the seasoning to your taste, you can add more when you are cooking if you would like it to be more seasoned.
+- Take your flour and spread it onto a plate and season with the salt, pepper, and garlic powder.
+Adjust the seasoning to your taste.
+You can add more when you are cooking if you would like it to be more seasoned.

-- Take your chicken breasts and dredge them well on all sides withe the flour mixture making sure that the entire breast is coated.
+- Take your chicken breasts and dredge them well on all sides with the flour mixture, making sure that the entire breast is coated.

-- In a skillet add a couple of tablespoons of butter and olive oil to a pan and let it get get hot.
+- In a skillet, add a couple of tablespoons of butter and olive oil and let it get hot.

-- Add the chicken to the skillet, do not crowd the skillet, so you may have to cook these in batches.
+- Add the chicken to the skillet.
+You do not want to crowd the skillet, so you may have to cook these in batches.

 - Let the chicken fry up until golden brown before flipping to the other side.
 Try not to mess with the chicken too much as it cooks so that the flour mixture stays on the chicken.

-- When all your chicken is golden brown, remove from the pan to a plate, add more butter to the same pan and saute the mushroom until your desired level of cooked.
+- When all your chicken is golden brown, remove from the pan to a plate, add more butter to the same pan and saute the mushrooms until your desired level of cooked.

 - When the mushrooms are golden brown, add your wine and use your spatula to scrape up all the meaty bits from the bottom.
 Let the mushrooms simmer in the wine for a couple of minutes and then add the chicken back to the skillet and let it cook for about 10 minutes.
 Check to make sure your chicken is cooked all the way through.

-- Keep and eye on your baking bread slices, you want it crispy but not too overdone.
+- Keep an eye on your baking bread slices, you want it crispy but not too overdone.

 - Remove the bread slices from the oven.
 Top each one with a chicken breast and some of the mushroom wine sauce.